Winston-Salem State Rams: Baseball

 In August 2010, Winston-Salem State University reinstated their baseball program after a 37-year hiatus.
 Despite only being the first year of the program, the baseball team managed to win the CIAA Conference Championship and move on to the Atlantic Regional.
 The team again won the CIAA Conference Championship in 2012, 2013, and 2014, making that four consecutive conference championships in the first four years of the program.
 The team also achieved success in the 2013 season by earning the program's first ever national ranking of No. 23 in the country while also hosting the 2013 NCAA Atlantic Regional.

 Football

 Winston-Salem State played in the 2012 Division II National Championship football game on December 15, 2012.
 They lost, 35–7, to Valdosta State University, finishing the season, 14–1, the best of any historically black college/university.
 The team was led by head coach Connell Maynor and All-American quarterback Kameron Smith.

-The current home of the Winston-Salem State football team is the Bowman Gray Stadium that is also home to the NASCARs "longest-running weekly race track" as the stadium is a dual use complex for both sports.
+The current home of the Winston-Salem State football team is Bowman Gray Stadium, which is also home to the NASCARs "longest-running weekly race track", as the stadium is a dual-use complex for both sports.